 About the International Baccalaureate (IB)

 Middle Years Program (IB MYP).
-Wheatley is an authroized IB World School, and was granted full IB
+Wheatley is an authorized IB World School, and was granted full IB

-Mission Statement: The International Baccalaureate Organization aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
+“The International Baccalaureate Organization aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 To this end the IBO works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.

-The International Baccalaureate Middle Years Program:
+The International Baccalaureate Middle Years Programme:

 The Middle Years Program (MYP) is based on the premise that education can foster understanding among young people around the world, enabling future generations to live more peacefully and productively than we do today.
 Intercultural awareness is central in the MYP.